 Beware!
 Some devices, like the T-Beam, use SiLabs USB chips.
 These may need additional drivers to work well on macOS and Windows.
 Linux usually has up-to-date drivers pre-installed.
 The SiLabs driver may also experience conflicts with earlier, pre-installed versions of the driver, causing a resource busy error, which can be fixed by removing the old driver.

-rnodeconf program is included in the
+rnodeconf program is part of the

 We are now ready to start installing the firmware.
-To install the RNode Firmware on your devices, run the RNode autoinstaller using this command:
+To install the RNode firmware on your devices, run the RNode autoinstaller using this command: